Uttar Pradesh State Election Commission: Organisation

 The commission is headed by the Uttar Pradesh State Election Commissioner, who is in turn assisted by an additional commissioner; three joint commissioners; two officers on special duty, one of whom also acts the head of department (HoD); a secretary; and two deputy election commissioners.

 Uttar Pradesh State Election Commissioner

 The Uttar Pradesh State Election Commissioner acts as the head of the state election commission.
 Usually a retired officer of the Indian Administrative Service (IAS), the commissioner is appointed by the governor of Uttar Pradesh on the chief minister's aid and advise and has the same immunity as a high court judge and therefore, can only be removed from office via impeachment by both houses of the Indian parliament.
 The commissioner has a tenure of six years or till she/he attains the age of 68, whichever is earlier.
-The current state election commissioner is Mr Raj Pratap Singh, a retired UP cadre IAS officer of 1982 batch.
+The commission is headed by the Uttar Pradesh State Election Commissioner, at present, Manoj Kumar.